dandevri/vu-social-web-report/README.md

 > Prior to elections viewpoints of parties of various users are often expressed on Social Networking Sites (SNS) since expressing opinion is one of the core characteristics of social media.
-Recently, (on November 2023) elections for the Dutch House of Representatives took place.
+Recently on November 2023 elections for the Dutch House of Representatives took place.
 This study focuses on on a data-driven social web approach aiming to answer the research question: to what extent is the relatively new SNS ’Mastodon’ representative of the election voting of the Dutch population?
 In the